 What you need to know

-Maintaining a network that delivers effective regional connectivity is vital for New Zealand's social and economic wellbeing, and is critical for the COVID-19 recovery.
+Maintaining a network that delivers effective regional connectivity is vital for New Zealand's social and economic wellbeing and is critical for the COVID-19 recovery.

-International Air Freight Capacity (IAFC) Scheme in operation
+International Air Freight Capacity (IAFC) Scheme

 Essential Transport Connectivity (ETC) scheme established